Accelerating Monte Carlo event generation -- rejection sampling using neural network event-weight estimates: Introduction

 We here propose an alternative approach to accelerate the unweighting procedure using ML methods.
 During the initial integration phase of a standard importance sampler we train a deep neural network to predict the event weight for given phase-space points.
 For complex processes, this surrogate is much cheaper to evaluate than the actual event weight.
 We therefore employ it in an initial rejection sampling.
 Only when the surrogate event weight gets accepted, we invoke a second unweighting step, where we account for the difference between the surrogate and the actual event weight.
-Given the neural network approximates the weight distribution reasonably well, we can significantly reduce the number of evaluations of the calculationally expensive target function.
+While a two-step unweighting procedure has been applied before~\cite{Mangano:2002ea}, our combination with a neural-network surrogate gives it a new purpose.
+Given the neural network approximates the weight distribution reasonably well, we can significantly reduce the number of evaluations of the computationally expensive target function.
 Our approach easily generalises to non-positive targets and is thus suitable also for unweighted-event generation beyond the leading order in perturbation theory.
 We have implemented, validated and benchmarked the method in the \Sherpa event-generator framework and here present results for tree-level $Z/W$+4~jets and $t\bar{t}$+3~jets production at the LHC.

 The paper is organised as follows, in Sec.~\ref{sec:basics} we briefly review the basics of Monte Carlo event generation and event unweighting in the canonical approach.
 We then introduce our novel unweighting procedure, exemplified for a simple toy example.
 In Sec.~\ref{sec:mlweights} we discuss the neural-network setup and the used training procedure to obtain a predictor for the weight of scattering events.
 In Sec.~\ref{sec:results} we describe our implementation of the new method in the \Sherpa framework and present exemplary results for high-multiplicity LHC production processes.
 We conclude and give an outlook in Sec.~\ref{sec:concl}.